-If your Dad specifies the kind of help that he needs from you, weigh it to see if you can deliver it.
+If your Dad specifies the kind of help that he needs after mom died, weigh it to see if you can deliver.
 Since you are also on a healing journey, it is wise to only offer help to your Dad that won’t affect your own healing.

 Don’t neglect your own healing journey in favor of helping your Dad.

 While in the grieving period, it is highly unlikely that you will have much to offer to your Dad.